 - Get Medicare Part A, B and D, and are receiving full Medicaid benefits.

-Other dual eligibles may opt to enroll in the project including:
+Other dual-eligible members may opt to enroll in the project including:

-- Individuals in the Program of All-Inclusive Care for the Elderly who meet the eligibility criteria may enroll if they disenroll from PACE and enrolled in the Medicaid STAR+PLUS program for at least 30 days.
+- Individuals in the Program of All-Inclusive Care for the Elderly who meet the eligibility criteria may enroll if they disenroll from PACE and enroll in the Medicaid STAR+PLUS program for at least 30 days;

 - Eligible individuals participating in the Centers for Medicare & Medicaid Services (CMS) Independence at Home demonstration may switch to this demonstration project.

 El Paso Service Area